 What Every Stat Actually Means

 Every number entered into Scorekeeper feeds into the APA's Equalizer handicap system, which is how skill levels are calculated and adjusted.
-Sloppy scorekeeping distorts skill levels for both players, sometimes for multiple sessions.
-Teams that chronically score inaccurately can lose bonus points or be disqualified.
-It's worth understanding what you're actually tracking.
+Inaccurate scorekeeping affects skill levels for both players and can persist across multiple sessions.
+Teams with a pattern of inaccurate scoring may lose bonus points or face disqualification.

 Each team tracks their own side of the match and submits it separately.
 The two records don't need to be identical.
 When there are gaps between what each team submitted, the league operator reviews both scoresheets.